rdevans87/OOP_TeamProfileGenerator/README.md

 npm i to install your NPM package manager and required dependencies.

-npm i inquirer to interact with the user via the command-line.
+npm i `inquirer` to interact with the user via the command-line.

-npm i figlet to implement FIGfont spec in Javascript.
+npm i `figlet` to implement FIGfont spec in Javascript.

-npm i chalk for terminal string styling of Logo.
+npm i `chalk` for terminal string styling of Logo.

-`npm init`

-npm i [Jest](https://www.npmjs.com/package/jest) for running UAT tests.
+npm i [Jest](https://www.npmjs.com/package/jest) for running user tests for command prompts.

-command prompts.

 ## Usage